 That’s OK – especially because it’s just these sorts of jagged edges and mismatched angles that allow the foam panels to do their job and trap sound.

-But if you’re trying to control the look of a space with a little more fidelity, your options with foam panels are limited to black jagged-edged squares or (maybe better or worse depending on your taste) brightly colored ones like the Foamily Red/Charcoal Acoustic Panels (on Amazon).
+But if you’re trying to control the look of a space with a little more fidelity, your options with foam panels are limited to black jagged-edged squares or (maybe better or worse depending on your taste) brightly colored ones like the Acoustic Wedge Studio Foam Sound Absorption Wall Panels (on Amazon).

 Not Something You Can DIY